Guatemala's Fuego volcano spews ash, forces airport closure

-GUATEMALA CITY (Reuters) - Guatemala’s Fuego volcano belched black ash into the sky on Saturday, causing the government to evacuate 100 nearby residents and forcing the closure of the capital’s international airport, President Otto Perez told reporters.
+GUATEMALA CITY, Feb 7 (Reuters) - Guatemala’s Fuego volcano belched black ash into the sky on Saturday, causing the government to evacuate 100 nearby residents and forcing the closure of the capital’s international airport, President Otto Perez told reporters.

 The volcano, about 25 miles (40 km) southwest of the capital, forced the cancellation of several flights as Guatemala’s main airport shut down and workers sought to clear the runways of ash.